-Domnica Radulescu is the Edwin A. Morris Professor of French and Italian literature at Washington and Lee University, and is a consultant with the Romanian Studies Association of America.
+Domnica Radulescu is the Edwin A. Morris Professor of Comparative Literature at Washington and Lee University.

 She is the author of three nationally and internationally acclaimed novels: Country of Red Azaleas (Twelve Hackett Book Group 2016), Black Sea Twilight (Doubleday 2010 & 2011) and Train to Trieste (Knopf 2008 & 2009).
 Train to Trieste has been published in twelve languages and is the winner of the 2009 Library of Virginia Fiction Award.
 Her play The Town with Very Nice People: A Strident Operetta has been chosen as a runner up for the 2013 Jane Chambers Playwriting award given by the Association for Theater in Higher Education.
 Her play Naturalized Woman was produced at the Thespis Theater Festival in New York City in 2012.
 She has authored, edited and co-edited several scholarly books on theater, exile and representations of women and received the 2011 Outstanding Faculty Award from the State Council of Higher Education for Virginia.
 She is also a Fulbright scholar and is presently working on her fourth novel titled My Father’s Orchards and on two new plays, titled House in a Boat and Crack in the Wall.

 Domnica Radulescu has received a Fulbright Research Teaching Fellowship to study and teach at the University of Bucharest, Romania, for the 2017 fall term.
 Radulescu, who had a Fulbright to Romania 10 years ago, plans to complete the research and writing of her fourth novel, “My Father’s Orchards”, which takes place in Romania during World War II.